-- Review the website at the beginning of each semester to identify needed updates. - Perform a monthly review and update each term to ensure documentation is uploaded and accessible.
-This includes agendas with documentation and meeting minutes. - At the conclusion of each term (Fall and Spring), work with the College or District IT for assistance and support as needed to ensure the site is fully functional and up to date.
+- Review the website at the beginning of each semester to identify needed updates. - Perform a monthly review and update of the council/committee website to ensure documentation is uploaded and accessible.
+This includes agendas with documentation and meeting minutes.

+• At the conclusion of each term (Fall and Spring), work with the College or District IT for assistance and support as needed to ensure the site is fully functional and up to date.